young5454/ABComp/README.md

 ⚠️ Make sure all the file extensions strictly follow the names (`.fasta`, `.fastq.gz`) provided above.
 Also, the fastq read files should be gzipped beforehand.
 The directory names should **NOT** be altered.

-⚠️ Make sure your `{group}` and `{strain}` names do **NOT** contain a ‘_’ inside.
-The name formats are intended to have the unique ‘_’ so that during the Snakemake run, the group and strain wildcard info are automatically extracted and saved.
+⚠️ Make sure your `{group}` and `{strain}` names do **NOT** contain a underscore (_) inside.
+The name formats are intended to have the unique underscore so that during the Snakemake run, the group and strain wildcard info are automatically extracted and saved.
 Also, the file names should perfectly match the names provided in the configuration file (please see section “Configuration file”).

 The assembly polishing block will create a directory `trimmed/` inside each `{group}_{strain}/` folder after running adapter trimming, and save the trimmed reads.
 Also, the polished assemblies will be saved inside the `genome/` directory with a name format of `{group}_{strain}_polished.fasta`.